 What is Cyberpunk 2077?

 Beyond a few key pieces of concept art and sneaky job applications, we know very little about 2077 thus far.
-But what we do know is what we’d love to see in the ambitious new RPG.
+What we do know is what we’d love to see in the ambitious new RPG.

 Cyberpunk 2077 release date – When is it coming out?

 Since development in still in the early stages, a release date for Cyberpunk 2077 remains unconfirmed.
 CD Projekt Red has said it hopes to launch in 2019 at the earliest.
-Knowing this, we still have a long wait ahead of us.
+As such, we still have a long wait ahead of us.

 Cyberpunk 2077 story – What’s it about?